kda/web-power-switch/README.md

   - meson setup build
   - ninja -C build

+Clean
+  - Run the clean.sh script to expunge build and subprojects.

-Mostly works on ubuntu and raspios.
+Tested on ubuntu (23.04-Lunar Lobster) and raspios (11-bullseye).